 Putting in place a carbon credit project is likely to have high economies of scale.
 The initial cost may be high - requiring either recruitment of a dedicated team to run this process, or the use of specialist consultants.
 For smaller companies, the best route to carbon markets may be through carbon project developers, which also comes at a cost.
 However, as companies scale, it becomes increasingly viable to bring the carbon project in-house or indeed to continue to use external project developers but with a larger "gain share" negotiated.
-To a large extent the costs of putting in place a carbon program are fixed, with almost no variable costs as scale increases.
-So the larger the units involved, the lower the cost per unit that sits in this cost center.
+To a large extent the costs of putting in place a carbon program are fixed, and marketing)